The Association confers the following awards annually, based on the named criteria.

 Service Awards

-Chambers Award
+The Chambers Award

 The Raymond Chambers Award is presented for continued and dedicated service to the Georgia Political Science Association.
 Nominations are solicited in a call to the association membership and require a letter of support from a current GPSA member.
 The decision is made by an award committee of past presidents, chaired by the immediate past president.